What is a meaningful representation of protein sequences?: Methods

-\paragraph{Construction of entropy network.} To build a reliable Riemannian metric, we need the expected curve energy favor regions of high data density.
-It has been shown that this require a well-calibrated measure of uncertainty \cite{Hauberg2018, Tosi:UAI:2014}.
+\paragraph{Construction of entropy network.} To ensure that our VAE decodes to high uncertainty in regions of low data density, we construct an explicit network architecture with this property.
 That is, the network $p_{\theta}(\X | \Z)$ should be certain about its output in regions where we have observed data, and uncertain in regions where we have not.
-In a standard VAE with posterior modelled as a normal distribution $\mathcal{N}(\mu_\theta(\Z), \sigma^2_\theta(\Z))$, this amounts to constructing a variance network $\sigma^2_\theta(\Z)$ that increases away from data \cite{Arvanitidis2018, Detlefsen2019}.
+This has been shown to be important to get well-behaved Riemannian metrics \cite{Hauberg2018, Tosi:UAI:2014}.
+In a standard VAE with posterior modeled as a normal distribution $\mathcal{N}(\mu_\theta(\Z), \sigma^2_\theta(\Z))$, this amounts to constructing a variance network $\sigma^2_\theta(\Z)$ that increases away from data \cite{Arvanitidis2018, Detlefsen2019}.
 However, no prior work has been done on discrete distributions, such as the Categorical distribution $C(\mu_\theta(\Z))$ that we are working with.
 In this model we do not have a clear division of the average output (mean) and uncertainty (variance), so we control the uncertainty through the entropy of the distribution.
 We remind that for a categorical distribution, the entropy is \begin{linenomath} \end{linenomath} The most uncertain case corresponds to when $H(\X|\Z)$ is largest i.e.\ when $p(\X|\Z)_i=1/C$ for $i=1,...,C$.
 Thus, we want to construct a network $p_\theta(\X|\Z)$ that assigns equal probability to all classes when we are away from data, but is still flexible when we are close to data.
-Taking inspiration from \cite{Detlefsen2019} we construct a function $\alpha=T(z)$, that maps distance in latent space to the zero-one domain ($T: [0, \inf) \mapsto [0,1]$). $T$ is a trainable network of the model, with the functional form $T(z)=\texttt{sigmoid}(\beta \cdot V(z) )$ with $V(z)=\min_{j=\{1,..,K\}} \norm{z-c_j}_2^2$, where $c_j$ are trainable cluster centers (initialized using $k$-means).
+Taking inspiration from \cite{Detlefsen2019} we construct a function $\alpha=T(z)$, that maps distance in latent space to the zero-one domain ($T: [0, \inf) \mapsto [0,1]$). $T$ is a trainable network of the model, with the functional form $T(z)=\texttt{sigmoid}\big(\frac{-6.9077\beta \cdot V(z)}{\beta}\big)$ with $V(z)=\min_{j=\{1,..,K\}} \norm{z-c_j}_2^2$, where $c_j$ are trainable cluster centers (initialized using $k$-means).
 This function essentially estimates how close a latent point $z$ is to the data manifold, returning 1 if we are close and 0 when far away.
-Here $K$ indicates the number of cluster centers (hyperparameter) and $\beta$ is a overall scaling (trainable).
+Here $K$ indicates the number of cluster centers (hyperparameter) and $\beta$ is a overall scaling (trainable, constrained to the positive domain).
 With this network we can ensure a well-calibrated entropy by picking